FrontRowWithJ/Fast-QR-Code-Generator/README.md

 Open your web browser to your specified uri.
 If you use the example provided it would be localhost:8080

 ## Built With
-..* [WebAssembly](https://webassembly.org/) - A binary instruction format for stack based virtual machines.
+* [WebAssembly](https://webassembly.org/) - A binary instruction format for stack based virtual machines.
-..* [C++](https://en.wikipedia.org/wiki/C%2B%2B) - A general purpose programming language
+* [C++](https://en.wikipedia.org/wiki/C%2B%2B) - A general purpose programming language.
-..* [Javascript](https://en.wikipedia.org/wiki/JavaScript) - A dynamically typed programming language, built for web applications
+* [Javascript](https://en.wikipedia.org/wiki/JavaScript) - A dynamically typed programming language, built for web applications.